 By Andrea Byrne

-The life-cycle of a trend in itself is intended to be short, which is why the push for sustainability should not be seen as a trend, but a lifestyle.
-Viewing sustainability as a trend is hindering its potential success as when reflecting on similar product-based trends in Ireland the push for sustainability looks to be following a very familiar path.
+Viewing sustainability as a trend is hindering its potential success as when reflecting on similar product-based trends in Ireland, the push for sustainability looks to be following a very familiar path.

 Pat Kane, an advocate for sustainability and winner of the Inspiration in Environmental Change 2019, has shown the public there are simple ways to be sustainable, through her shop Reuzi.